vitabaks/postgresql_cluster/roles/upgrade/README.md

 #### 7. POST-UPGRADE: Analyze a PostgreSQL database (update optimizer statistics) and Post-Upgrade tasks
 - **Run vacuumdb to analyze the PostgreSQL databases**
-  - Notes: Uses parallel processes equal to CPU cores ('vacuumdb_parallel_jobs' variable)
+  - Notes: Uses parallel processes equal to CPU cores ('`vacuumdb_parallel_jobs`' variable)
+  - Notes: Before collecting statistics, the 'pg_terminator' script is launched to monitor and terminate any 'ANALYZE' blockers.
+Once statistics collection is complete, the script is stopped.
   - Wait for the analyze to complete.
-    - Notes: max wait time: 1 hour ('vacuumdb_analyze_timeout' variable)
+    - Notes: max wait time: 1 hour ('`vacuumdb_analyze_timeout`' variable)
 - **Ensure the current data directory is the new data directory**
   - Notes: to prevent deletion the old directory if it is used
 - **Delete the old PostgreSQL data directory**